Quickstart

 • Add a filter using the From and Contains controls.
 Notice that filters are fully dynamic and synced.

 • Edit a message by pressing the pencil icon.
 You can only edit messages from the user you’re logged in as.
-As before you can attempt to bypass by holding shift.
+Similar to the remove button, you can attempt to bypass by holding shift.

 • Check out the SQL schema for this database in seed.sql.